Technorely/tendermint/docs/spec/blockchain/blockchain.md

 ## Signature

-Signatures in Tendermint are raw bytes representing the underlying signature.
+Signatures in Tenderely are raw bytes representing the underlying signature.

 See the [signature spec](./encoding.md#key-types) for more.